 Little Rock police investigating apparent murder-suicide

-Police say they are investigating an apparent murder-suicide in southwest Little Rock.
+Police on Thursday were investigating an apparent murder-suicide after two people were found dead inside a house in southwest Little Rock, an official said.

-Officers were called shortly after 6:30 p.m.
-Thursday about a report of two people dead.
+Lt.
+Michael Ford, a police spokesman, said authorities responded about 6:37 p.m. to a report of two people found dead.
+He said a "family member" discovered the bodies.

-Officers arrived and found a man and a woman inside a house in the 8600 block of Edwina Drive.
-Both had been shot.
+Officers arrived to find a 58-year-old man and a 47-year-old woman dead inside the house at 8608 Edwina Drive, he said.

+Ford described the deaths as an apparent murder-suicide and said both people had been shot.
+Ford said the man and woman lived at the address, but reported Thursday evening that investigators had not figured out their relationship.

+It was unclear Thursday whether the man or the woman was the shooter.
+Ford reported Thursday evening that is was also unclear when the homicide occurred.

-The slaying is the 17th reported in Arkansas' capital city this year.
+The slaying is the 17th that Little Rock police have reported this year.

+Family members lingered Thursday evening outside the bright yellow police tape on Edwina Drive.
+Authorities moved in and out of the one-story home blocked off by the tape.

+A woman stood nearby with others and described herself as a relative of the woman who was found dead.

 ADVERTISEMENT